scala/scala3/docs/docs/reference/other-new-features/explicit-nulls.md

 val x: String|Null = null // ok
 ```

-Explicit nulls are enabled via a `-Yexplicit-nulls` flag, so they're an opt-in feature.
+Explicit nulls are enabled via a `-Yexplicit-nulls` flag.

 Read on for details.